SpotDylan/Jane-Street-ETC-24/README.md

 # Post-Mortem
 We placed 12th place with a final profit of $676,069.
 Our competition strategy was fairly simplistic, but it at least earned a net profit.

-# Branches
+# Versions
-There are two branches of this code `competition` was directly what we submitted during the competition. `main` is what we improved on post-competition, although this is untested as we have not been able to pass this through the servers.
+There are two versions of this code. `bot` was directly what we submitted during the competition. `botImproved` is what I improved on post-competition, although this is untested as we have not been able to pass this through the servers.